dashabezik/Morley/doc/appendix_b.md

 </p>

-  >**NOTE:** For correct processing, the paper sticker should be the most left contour, the seeds must form a vertical line in the center, and the leaves and the roots must be on the left and right from that vertical line, respectively.
+  >**NOTE:** For correct processing, the paper sticker should be the most left contour, the seeds must form a vertical line in the center, and the shoot and the roots must be on the left and right from that vertical line, respectively.
 All the original photos should have the same orientation of sprouts and roots.

 After setting the rotation angle, all the photos will be properly rotated, including the seed template image.